ibm-cloud-docs/Registry/registry_faq.md

 {: faq}

 You can't share a {{site.data.keyword.registryshort}} (`icr.io`) namespace across {{site.data.keyword.cloud_notm}} accounts.
 A namespace is owned by a single {{site.data.keyword.cloud_notm}} account and cannot be shared with multiple accounts.

+## Can I push images to {{site.data.keyword.registryshort}} on a different {{site.data.keyword.cloud_notm}} account than the one that is running the build pipeline?
+{: #faq_push_image_diff_account}
+{: faq}

+Yes, you can push images to {{site.data.keyword.registrylong}} on a different {{site.data.keyword.cloud_notm}} account than the one that is running the build pipeline.
+Follow these steps:

+ 1. Create an API key in the target {{site.data.keyword.cloud_notm}} account with the necessary access policies to allow pushing images to the required namespace.
+ 2. Store the API key and the target namespace in your build pipeline configuration.
+ 3. Modify your build pipeline script to use the API key and target namespace when you are pushing images to {{site.data.keyword.registryshort}}.
+This action causes your build pipeline to authenticate and to push images to the specified namespace in the target {{site.data.keyword.cloud_notm}} account.

+ For more information, see [Pushing images by using an API key](/docs/Registry?topic=Registry-registry_images_#registry_api_key_push_image) and [Accessing {{site.data.keyword.registryshort}}](/docs/Registry?topic=Registry-registry_access).

 ## Do I have any untagged images?
 {: #faq_untagged_image_1}